Carol Leifer: Writing

 Leifer's writing career spans several well-known shows, including Seinfeld, Saturday Night Live, It's Like, You Know... and The Larry Sanders Show.
 She has written for the Academy Awards for most of the 21st century, as well as the 69th Annual Tony Awards.

 Leifer started her comedy writing career at Saturday Night Live.
 Leifer was hired by Al Franken and Jim Downey to work as a writer for the popular sketch comedy show.
 Executive producer, Lorne Michaels did not hire Leifer directly, and that became clear.
 Leifer recalls her time at SNL being a great opportunity to grow and learn as a writer, but the division caused by Michaels' indifference impacted her time working there, as she recalls "it felt like being asked to play on a Beatles album by Ringo."
 Leifer was not asked to return to the staff for a second season.

 Leifer starred in, created and executive-produced the 1997 WB sitcom Alright Already, which only ran one season.
-Alright, Already focused on single optometrist Carol Lerner (played by Leifer).
-Lerner runs her own practice in Miami, Florida while dealing with family, friends and romance.
+The series focused on single optometrist Carol Lerner (played by Leifer), who runs her own practice in Miami, Florida while dealing with family, friends and romance.
 The show received mixed reviews, saying it lacked an endearing plot and Leifer "squeezed uncomfortably into an uncomfortable sitcom."

 With Mitchell Hurwitz, Leifer created and was a writer for The Ellen Show (2001).
 The series was negatively received and only ran one season.
 Leifer has also written for several television shows, such as Devious Maids, Modern Family and Rules of Engagement.
 Leifer's writing credits are listed below: